 - Mitre Cutting - this is a cut along the width of the material, which can be made at different angles, but will have a straight edge, and is used a lot when making the corners of a picture frame

 - Bevel Cutting - this is a cut along the thickness of the material, which can be made at different angles, and will have an angled edge, and is used for tasks such as the edge of a table to prevent having sharp corners.

 - Compound cut - this is a combination of both a mitre cut and a bevel cut.

 Check out this very useful video, which shows each of the four cuts being made on a mitre saw, and why each of these are slightly different.
 The video also shows you how to do these so as you get accurate results every single time.

-Then finally, if you need to make longer cuts, then you will need a sliding compound saw.
-Let’s look at that in just a little more detail.
+if you need to make longer cuts, then you will need a sliding compound mitre saw

 This simply gets its name as you are cutting across the grain.
 It is without any doubt the simplest and the most common type of cut that you will make.
 This is a straight cut at 90 degrees and is almost always used to cut a piece of timber of wood to the right length.